MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-set-up-put-away-templates.md

 ---
-title: How to Set Up Put-away Templates | Microsoft Docs
+title: How to Set Up Put-away Templates
-description: With directed put-away and pick functionality, the most appropriate bin for your items at any given time is suggested, according to the put-away template that you have set up for the warehouse, the bin rankings you have given to the bins, and the minimum and maximum quantities that you have set up for fixed bins.
+description: Use Put-away templates to have the most appropriate bins for your items suggested to you at any given time.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual